Updated: Oct 22

-The market in Ireland for high end couture is very limited, so I’m constantly having to find ways to promote my business, market my brand and stay visible and relevant.
-I find inspiration from everything , there is no one source for me, my mother’s attic as child was a treasure trove of vintage clothes that I would play dress up in, I think that’s been a constant inspiration.
+The market in Ireland for high-end couture is very limited, so I’m constantly having to find ways to promote my business, market my brand, and stay visible and relevant.
+I find inspiration from everything , there is no one source for me, my mother’s attic as a child was a treasure trove of vintage clothes that I would play dress up in, and I think that’s been a constant inspiration.
 That and art: Brocante’s in France and my library of vintage and historic fashion refs.

-Do you travel to events, trade shows, fabric show- how do you research and find new ideas, textiles, etc?
-Do you shop locally for fabrics, import of around Europe?
+Do you travel to events, trade shows, and fabric shows- how do you research and find new ideas, textiles, etc?
+Do you shop locally for fabrics or import from around Europe?

 All my fabrics are imported from France and Italy.
-Ribbons come from Japan and buttons from a favourite supplier in Spain and even zips are from Germany.
-I travel twice yearly Premier Vision in Paris, the biggest trade fair in Europe, for fabric and tri
+Ribbons come from Japan and buttons from a favorite supplier in Spain and even zips are from Germany.
+I travel twice yearly to Premier Vision in Paris, the biggest trade fair in Europe, for fabric and trim purchases.

 What is the most exciting thing that has happened to you as a designer?